Grand Rapids Symphony’s performs an evening of Tchaikovsky to welcome the New Year

 In addition to her interpretations of classical masterworks, Montero is celebrated as a brilliant improviser, a skill that’s almost disappeared among contemporary classical pianists.
 A fearless barnstormer who often extemporizes on musical themes suggested by the audience, her improvisations astonish listeners for their craftsmanship and clarity as well as their complexity.

 Montero began improvising at the piano at age 4.
 For many years, she kept her improvisational forays a secret.
-The world-famous Venezuelan pianist Martha Argerich encouraged her to do it in public.
+The world-famous Argentinian pianist Martha Argerich encouraged her to do it in public.

 “At that point I made the decision,” Montero told the British newspaper The Independent in 2010.
 “I'm a classical artist and if the classical world shuns me because I improvise, then that's a risk I have to take, because I have to show myself exactly as I am.”